Pratt-Zan/Web-Source-Dataset/README.md

 ## Overview

 This module implements a **sitemap-driven URL discovery system** designed to efficiently extract **all accessible page URLs** from company websites.
-Unlike traditional crawlers that rely on link traversal, this approach leverages **XML sitemaps** to obtain a more complete and structured view of a website’s content.
+Unlike traditional srracper that rely on link traversal, this approach leverages **XML sitemaps** to obtain a more complete and structured view of a website’s content.

 The system is particularly useful as a **preprocessing stage** for large-scale web data pipelines, where the goal is to:

 * Build a **comprehensive URL universe** for each company
 * Track **newly added pages over time**
-* Enable downstream tasks such as **text crawling, NLP, or financial disclosure analysis**
+* Enable downstream tasks for **text extractionn in this task, or even NLP, financial disclosure analysis for other needs**

 To ensure efficiency across repeated runs, the system incorporates an **incremental update mechanism**, allowing it to: